Digital Nomad Exchange

 "Thessaloniki, being a cultural city.. has many nationalities mixed together..
 Much more so than when I first arrived in Greece..
 There are many groups/organizations here in Thess.
 I.W.O.G.
 International Women`s Organization of Greece e-mail: [email protected] They meet on the 2nd Wednesday of every month (not in summer) for coffee, networking & social activities.. yearly membership 35 euros or guest fee 5 euros ( this pays for your tea/coffee , cake/snack at the meetings )there is also a raffle & 2nd hand book store, all money raised goes to local charities...
 T.O.W.E.R. ( Thessaloniki Organization for Women Employment & Resources ) Non for profit organization to help women ...
 It is not a job agency..! web site: www.tower4women.gr

-e-mail: [email protected] During the first week of June, all the country specific clubs get together to raise money for local charities... with the International food festival , with over 30 countries taking part.. this year it will be held on Sunday 6th June at Aretzou plaza Krini , next to the beach..," explained one expat living in Thessaloniki, Greece.
+e-mail: [email protected] During the first week of June, all the country specific clubs get together to raise money for local charities... with the International food festival , with over 30 countries taking part.. this year it will be held on Sunday 6th June at Aretzou plaza Krini , next to the beach..," said one expat who made the move to Thessaloniki.

 View More Answers